nats-io/nats-architecture-and-design/adr/ADR-49.md

 ## Solution Overview

-A Stream can opt-in to supporting Counters which will allow any subject to be a counter.
+A Stream can opt in to supporting Counters which will allow any subject to be a counter.
 All subjects in the stream must be counters.

 Publishing a message to such a Stream will load the most recent message on the subject, increment its value and save